rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vMX/Roteamento-OSPF/index.md

 ## :material-bookmark: **Introduction**

-This lab simulates a network with 3 routers in a ring topology, configured using OSPF for dynamic routing and SNMP for sending telemetry across the network.
+This lab simulates a network with 3 routers in a ring topology, configured using OSPF for dynamic routing and SNMP for sending telemetry over the network.

 ## :material-lan: **1.
 Topology and Configurations**

 The topology consists of three routers (PB, PE, JPA) connected in a ring.
-Each router is configured with network interfaces and IP addresses, as well as OSPF protocols for routing and SNMP for monitoring, as we can see in the image below.
+Each router is configured with network interfaces and IP addresses, as well as OSPF protocols for routing and SNMP for monitoring, as we can see in the following image.

 ![Topology.png](../../../../../../../img/labs_imgs/Topologia_ospf_lab.png)